More than 1,200 sexual assault survivors helped since 2023.

 • Sexual behavior inappropriate for the child’s age

 School sexual abuse can take many different forms, and responses to abuse can vary by individual.
-If your child displays any of the warning signs of sexual abuse or shows other indicators that raise concern, speak with their pediatrician.
+If your child displays any of the warning signs of sexual abuse or shows other indicators that raise concern, speak with the child and ideally their pediatrician who can provide an age-appropriate evaluation.

 Effects of School Sexual Abuse